breadboard-ai/breadboard/packages/breadboard/README.md

 The schema has 2 inputs `greeting` and `subject`, these are both of type string.
 Inputs can be assigned a `default` value, this is the input value that will be used if a user does not provide one. `Description` is the text that will appear in the input field on the Breadboard Web UI. `Title` is the text that will be labelled above the input field. `$id` will be the name of the node that can be seen on breadboard web.

-The properties can then be accessed similarly to accessing proterties of objects.
+The properties can then be accessed similarly to accessing properties of objects.
-`inputs.greeting` will access the `greeting` property of the input, in our example this is the the greeting string.
+`inputs.greeting` will access the `greeting` property of the input, in our example this is the greeting string.
 Inputs can then be provided to as inputs to code nodes.

 We can also add metadata to input nodes without using the `base` input.